-PATC³H is sponsored by NICHD, the National Institute on Minority Health and Health Disparities, the Office of Behavioral and Social Sciences Research, and the Office of AIDS Research.
+PATC³H is sponsored by the NICHD Maternal and Pediatric Infectious Disease Branch, the National Institute on Minority Health and Health Disparities, the Office of Behavioral and Social Sciences Research, and the Office of AIDS Research.

 The following are PATC³H study programs and their principal investigators (PIs):